Bam Margera: Relationships

-Margera was engaged to Jenn Rivell, who played a prominent part in several of his projects.
-The couple appeared to be cohabiting in various episodes of Viva La Bam.
+In 1998, Margera began a long-term relationship with Jenn Rivell, who played a prominent part in several of his projects.
+By the time of Viva La Bam, the couple were regularly living together in Margera's home.
 Their seven-year relationship ended in 2005.
-In November 2006, Margera filed for "protection from abuse" from Rivell after she allegedly broke into his house.
+A year later in November 2006, Margera filed for "protection from abuse" from Rivell after she allegedly broke into his house.

 In 2006, Margera became engaged to childhood friend Melissa "Missy" Rothstein.
-The events leading up to their wedding (with about 350 friends and family in attendance) on February 3, 2007, in downtown Philadelphia, Pennsylvania, were chronicled on the MTV series Bam's Unholy Union.
-The couple's honeymoon was in Dubai.
-In 2008, during an appearance on LA Ink, Margera told Kat Von D about $13,000 in damage that occurred during his wedding celebration, explaining, "I was kind of ready for it, though.
+The events leading up to their wedding (with about 350 friends and family in attendance) on February 3, 2007, in downtown Philadelphia, Pennsylvania, were all chronicled on the MTV series Bam's Unholy Union.
+The couple spent their honeymoon in Dubai.
+In 2008, during an appearance on LA Ink, Margera told Kat Von D that he has caused $13,000 in damages during his wedding celebration, explaining, "I was kind of ready for it, though.
 I was like, 'I'm inviting the Jackass crew.
-If something doesn't get broken then that's not right.'"
+If something doesn't get broken, then that's not right.'"